seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 We'll hold a feast in great solemnity.
 Come, Hippolyta.

-*Exeunt THESEUS, HIPPOLYTA, EGEUS, and train*
+*Exeunt THESEUS, HIPPOLYTA, and EGEUS*

 **DEMETRIUS**
 These things seem small and undistinguishable,